Jim Lewis (basketball): Early life and education

-Lewis was born on December 15, 1946 in Alexandria, Virginia.
+Lewis was born on December 15, 1946, in Alexandria, Virginia.
 During the 1960s, Lewis lived in Parker-Gray before he left for Groveton, Virginia.
 At both of these locations, Lewis was a boys basketball player.
 Outside of basketball, he was on a boys football team and had a leg fracture.

 After joining West Virginia University in 1964, he was their "first [African American] basketball player to sign an athletic grant-in-aid".
 During December 1964, Lewis had surgery to his leg while playing basketball for West Virginia.
 By early 1965, he had surgeries to his knees and stopped playing basketball.
-Due to his knee surgeries, Lewis did not play for West Viriginia during the 1965-1966 basketball season.
+Due to his knee surgeries, Lewis did not play for West Virginia during the 1965-1966 basketball season.
 By December 1966, Lewis had returned to the roster for West Virginia.

 In January 1967, Lewis had a foot fracture and was scheduled to miss over a month of games for West Virginia.
 After returning in March 1967, Lewis remained with West Virginia until 1968.
 During these two years, Lewis had a combined total of 106 rebounds and 125 points after appearing in 36 games.

-Outside of basketball, Lewis studied journalism at West Virigina before leaving for the University of Detroit as a graduate student.
+Outside of basketball, Lewis studied journalism at West Virginia before leaving for the University of Detroit as a graduate student.
 For additional education, Lewis went to Tennessee State University for a physical education program.